Which U.S. Cities Offer the Best Environment for Substance Abuse Recovery?

 Rebuilding a life in recovery takes more than treatment—it requires a supportive community, access to meaningful resources, and a sense of belonging.

-A new study by Haven Detox evaluates U.S. metropolitan areas through a data-driven lens, measuring how well each city fosters safety, economic opportunity, mental health support, and affordability.
+A new study by The Haven Detox evaluates U.S. metropolitan areas through a data-driven lens, measuring how well each city fosters safety, economic opportunity, mental health support, and affordability.
 Our aim is to spotlight cities where people in recovery have the best chance to find stability, connection, and thrive on their journey.

 “As a doctor, I’ve seen that recovery goes beyond medicine.
 It’s shaped by meaningful connections, a renewed sense of purpose, and the feeling of truly belonging,” says Dr. Rostislav Ignatov, MD, Chief Medical Officer at The Haven Detox.